-It allows you to visualise exactly whats behind the surface, without having to read any symbols, instead you’ll simply see a depiction of what’s actually going on: a wooden stud, a metal joist or whatever it may be.
+It allows you to visualize exactly whats behind the surface, without having to read any symbols, instead, you’ll simply see a depiction of what’s actually going on: a wooden stud, a metal joist or whatever it may be.

 Though it seems like a simple feature to be so impressed with, it just makes the job that bit less monotonous.